angrywatermelon69/Telegram-to-Bitmex/README.md

 Click [here](http://t.me/bitmextestnet_bot) to access the telegram bot or type in **@bitmexTestNet_bot** in the telegram search box.
 Then click the start button.

 # Test Net Bitcoins
-You will need to fund your bitmex testnet account with some Testnet bitcoins Follow the instructions on the Deposit page - https://testnet.bitmex.com/app/deposit
+You will need to fund your bitmex testnet account with some Testnet bitcoins Follow the instructions on the [Deposit page](https://testnet.bitmex.com/app/deposit)

 # Login
 | Example | Real Login |
 |----------- | ----------|
 | /ex_setuo API_ID API_Secret | /ex_setup oVbXpx0R0SYd47CTz1GKxv2X vFN3ti8O0FXKRx0oPMBB_MU5uWlMpWXOG0vfD89Pl70vMnFt |
 | /ex_global Symbol Contract_Size | /ex_global XBTUSD 5000 |

+After you have tested the application proceed with your Live account API Keys with the **Official** [Bitmex_Xchange_bot](http://t.me/bitmex_xchange_bot) or type in @bitmex_xchange_bot in the telegram search box. **Demo API Keys do not work with the Official Bitmex_Xchange_Bot.**

 # Global Settings
 | Name | Description |